liubivi/LongDocProcessingWithLLMs/README.md

 ## Step 1: Getting Started

--Create an account on Google (https://drive.google.com), perhaps make a separate account just for this process to avoid any personal data leaks.
+- Create an account on Google (https://drive.google.com), perhaps make a separate account just for this process to avoid any personal data leaks.
--Create a folder, e.g. "vertimo_originalai" ("originals of translations" in Lithuanian :-), in which we'll be dropping our new documents for processing, and a Google spreadsheet, e.g. "Vertimo_dokumentas" ("translated document"), in which we'll store the results.
+- Create a folder, e.g. "vertimo_originalai" ("originals of translations" in Lithuanian :-), in which we'll be dropping our new documents for processing, and a Google spreadsheet, e.g. "Vertimo_dokumentas" ("translated document"), in which we'll store the results.
 Create two worksheets there: "vertimas" ("translation" in Lithuanian) and "segmentai" ("segments" in Lithuanian)

--Create a Google AI Studio account, and create an "API key" that will act as a sort of your password.
+- Create a Google AI Studio account, and create an "API key" that will act as a sort of your password.
 Click a button "Get API key".
--Create a https://platform.openai.com/ account, and create an "API key" on Dashboard/API keys.
+- Create a https://platform.openai.com/ account, and create an "API key" on Dashboard/API keys.

--Create an account on Zapier.com (or log in if you already have one).
+- Create an account on Zapier.com (or log in if you already have one).
 Click the "Create Zap" button.

 ## Step 2: Setting up the Trigger (When to start)